Contents

 If senior management approves all purchase requests, it slows downs the purchasing cycle and leads to delays.

-Follow the 80-20% principle (Pareto Principle) to ensure that the appropriate management level approves the purchases.
+Follow the 80-20% principle (Pareto Principle) to ensure the appropriate management level approves the purchases.

 20% of the transactions should be approved by senior management because that helps you control 80% of the Spend.